18 New Travel Trends For 2025

 In this type of travel, you’re not just looking at life through a bus window.
 You’re looking for once-in-a-lifetime experiences that you can only get through meaningful travel.

-This trend involves seeking out cooler climes for getaways.
+The coolcationing trend involves seeking out moderate weather for getaways and summer travel.
 Some people say climate change is the reason.
-As temperatures get warmer, some people are opting for journeys away from hotter beaches or other settings.
+As temperatures get warmer, some people are opting for journeys away from hotter beaches toward more moderate weather for their summer holidays.

 But the popularity of warmer destinations likely is also playing a role in this.
 Some people would rather travel to Australia in July than places like Florida.
 When Southern Hemisphere temperatures are cooler, crowds are often smaller, making the journey more enjoyable.

-Travel Trend #4: There’ll be an increase in travel to less-crowded, lesser-known locations.
+#4: There’ll be an increase in travel to less-crowded locations

 A Rustic Pathways student spends time with local children in La Fortuna, Costa Rica.